ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  Domain Owner Actions {#domain-owner-actions}

-_Ticket 2_
+_Tickets 2 and 109_

 This section describes Domain Owner actions to fully implement the DMARC mechanism.

-### Publish an SPF Policy
+### Publish an SPF Policy for an Aligned Domain
-Because DMARC relies on SPF [@!RFC7208] and DKIM [@!RFC6376], it stands to reason that in order to take advantage of DMARC, a Domain Owner must first ensure that SPF and DKIM authentication is configured to succeed.
+Because DMARC relies on SPF [@!RFC7208] and DKIM [@!RFC6376], in order to take full advantage of DMARC, a Domain Owner SHOULD first ensure that SPF and DKIM authentication are properly configured.
 The easiest first step here is to choose a domain to use as the RFC5321.From domain (i.e., the Return-Path domain) for its mail, one that aligns with the Author Domain, and then publish an SPF policy in DNS for that domain.

-### Configure Sending System for DKIM Signing
+### Configure Sending System for DKIM Signing Using an Aligned Domain
 While it is possible to secure a DMARC pass verdict based on only SPF or DKIM, it is commonly accepted best practice to ensure that both authentication mechanisms are in place in order to guard against failure of just one of them.
-The Domain Owner should choose as a DKIM-Signing domain (i.e., the d= domain in the DKIM-Signature header) that aligns with the Author Domain and configure its system to sign using that domain.
+The Domain Owner SHOULD choose as a DKIM-Signing domain (i.e., the d= domain in the DKIM-Signature header) that aligns with the Author Domain and configure its system to sign using that domain.